Signs of stress

 How to deal with student stress

 It's important to find a healthy coping mechanism that works for you that you can fall back on in times of stress.
-The below stress busters a free, easy to use and accessible to you.
+The stress busters below are free, easy to use and accessible to you.

 Spend time in nature